Inotila/five-thousand/README.md

 This work is the original work of Inotila Nghaamwa, however the following resources were used to supplement:

 ### Code

 I used similar coding approaches to that which was used for the love maths run-through.
 Particullary the event listeners.
+Furthermore, i used the social media links from the love-running runthrough and made a few small changes to it.

 ### Media

 All images used are the property of Inotila Nghaamwa, I created them images using adobe software.
 The sound clip used was downloaded on a site that offers free sound clips.